 Permits/reservations are required prior to arrival.
 We were checked by rangers three times on our hike down and there were signs warning against hiking without a permit.
 If you do show up without a camping reservation, expect to pay double (if they even let you stay), and I highly recommend against this since it’s a long hike in and you don’t want to get turned back.
 And don’t think you’ll just be able to sneak in, permits are highly regulated here.
 Want to know the details of the permit process?
 Check out our detailed Havasu Falls Camping Guide.

 The hike out, especially when it’s hot out, is a bit of a doozy, and the lighter your pack, the more you’ll be able to enjoy it.
-Pack horses and mules are $400 round trip and can carry up to four 32-pound bags.
-If you choose to or need to use a horse, be aware that there have been a lot of reports of horses being malnourished, overworked, and abused.
+While they do have pack mules and horses available to carry your gear with advanced reservations, you should be aware that there have been a lot of reports of pack horses being malnourished and overworked.
 If you’d like to learn more, check out SAVE, a volunteer-based organization trying to end the abuse and improve the lives of these pack animals.

 DON’T camp where you aren’t supposed to

-I’ve seen some Instagram posts of people camping and tents just to the lookers right of Mooney Falls on the edge (where I’m sitting in the picture below).
+I’ve seen some Instagram posts of people camping just to the lookers right of Mooney Falls on the edge (where I’m sitting in the picture below).
 There is a picnic table there, but it is for day-use only so people can eat lunch and hang out and enjoy the view.
 This is not a camping spot.
 You are only allowed to camp from the campground entrance to the campground’s final bathroom.
 Anywhere in between those spots is free game.
 This rule is in place to protect and preserve specific natural areas and to ensure that everyone who visits gets to appreciate the beauty.